-Information for non-clinical student applicants for 2018
+Information for non-clinical student applicants for 2018 - APPLICATIONS HAVE NOW CLOSED FOR THESE STUDENTSHIPS

 The CRUK Cambridge Centre is a dynamic collaboration of academic researchers, clinicians, and the pharmaceutical and biotech industries based in the Cambridge area.
 We combine world-class science and technology with excellent patient care to pioneer new ways to prevent, detect and treat cancer.
 By working together across different disciplines, we are breaking down the barriers between the laboratory and the clinic, enabling patients to benefit from the latest innovations in cancer science.